Safe, accurate, and repeatable testing of collisions with ADAS, partial, and fully automated vehicles.

 The TRV is a Target Robot capable of carrying a 230 lb. soft target representative of a vehicle while exhibiting high speed vehicle dynamics and behavior.
 The TRV supports testing and safe collisions at highway speeds and can be used within indoor, covered, and outdoor test facilities alike.

-The TRV was developed based on requirements from the Insurance Institute for Highway Safety (IIHS) for the execution of their current and future tests of ADAS-equipped, partial, and eventual fully automated vehicles.
+The TRV was developed based on requirements from a national automotive crash testing institute for the execution of their current and future tests of ADAS-equipped, partial, and eventual fully automated vehicles.
 Additionally, support for tests outlined by other agencies is supported by the TRV including NHTSA Forward Collision Warning (FCW), NHTSA Crash-Imminent Braking (CIB), NHTSA Dynamic Brake Support (DBS), Euro NCAP Autonomous Emergency Braking (AEB), among others.

 TRV key features include: